int13h/http_agent/README.md

   - you need to start httpry with the following format structure (-f): timestamp,source-ip,source-port,dest-ip,dest-port,method,host,request-uri,referer,user-agent

+  b) Suricata:
+  - Edit suricata.yaml and under "- http-log:" set "enabled: yes"

-3) I made a little [shell script](https://github.com/int13h/httpry_agent/blob/master/httpry_job.sh) that will make httpry's output a little easier to manage.
+3) I made a little [shell script](https://github.com/int13h/http_agent/blob/master/http_job.sh) that will make httpry's output a little easier to manage.
 The script is intended to be called by cron each day at midnight.
 When it runs it will create a new daily directory and start a new httpry process; spooling to this directory.
 Once complete, it terminates the old process.
 My bash sucks but it should be enough to get you going.

 ## Operation

-The agent tails the output of httpry and feeds matching lines to Sguild.
+The agent tails the output of the specified log file and feeds matching lines to Sguild.

-Start httpry with something like (pay particular attention to the format string):
+You need to start httpry with the following format string:

 `httpry -f timestamp,source-ip,source-port,dest-ip,dest-port,method,host,request-uri,referer,user-agent -i bce0 -d -o /nsm/httpry/url.log`

 There is an exclusions file which can be used in one of two ways:

-1) If INVERT_MATCH is set to 0 in httpry_agent.conf anything that matches an entry in httpry_agent.exclude will be ignored.
+1) If INVERT_MATCH is set to 0 in http_agent.conf anything that matches an entry in http_agent.exclude will be ignored.

-2) If INVERT_MATCH is set to 1 in httpry_agent.conf anything that matches an entry in httpry_agent.exclude will be sent to Sguild.
+2) If INVERT_MATCH is set to 1 in http_agent.conf anything that matches an entry in http_agent.exclude will be sent to Sguild.

 **Example 1: Match everything from the following TLD's (INVERT_MATCH set to 1)**